A Classical Model Correspondence for G-symmetric Random Tensor Networks: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this paper we extended the method of \cite{Hayden1}, providing a connection between the computation of R\'{e}nyi entropy with a difference of free energies of an Ising model.
 We generalize this method to include a local symmetry at each tensor in the tensor network lending itself to a non-local term in the Ising model and correspondingly a topological entanglement entropy present in the area law.
-We argue that this form holds exactly at zero temperature as well as small, nonzero temperatures scaling polynomially with bond dimension.
-While a specific case is presented, we expect these results generalize to any dimension and for a symmetry given by any local, finite group.
-We can also see how the topology of region $A$ presents itself in the topological term, adding a power to $|G|$ in the logarithm by enforcing more domain walls in the nontrivial free energy expression.
+We argue that this form holds exactly at zero temperature as well as low temperatures where bond dimensions scale exponentially, perhaps polynomially, following previous results (see \cite{Hayden1}).
+While a specific case is presented, we expect these results generalize to any dimension and for any symmetry given by any local, finite group.
+We can also see how the topology of region $A$ presents itself in the topological term, adding a power to $|G|$ in the logarithm by enforcing more domain walls in the non-trivial free energy expression.
 Thus, we have shown that a random PEPS tensor network subject to a local symmetry has an area law with high probability at sufficiently large bond dimension (low temperature).
-This presents a larger class of states known to have area law than before as we have extended beyond mere renormalization fixed-point PEPS.
+This allows us to go beyond consideration of renormalization fixed point PEPS when demonstrating an area law with topological entanglement entropy by showing such an expression for generic tensor networks with local symmetry.